-Harville Hendrix, author of Getting The Love You Want, explains we often pick partner with traits that either remind us of our parents, or that ” complete us”.
+Harville Hendrix, author of Getting The Love You Want, explains we often pick partners with traits that either remind us of our parents or that ” complete us”.

-This is how it works: at the beginning we admire their different traits because they can make us feel whole or because we we wish we had their traits.
+This is how it works: at the beginning, we admire their different traits because they can make us feel whole or because we wish we had their traits.

 However, after we’ve been together for a while those same traits start annoying us.
 And since they’re so different than how we are, they are the most likely to arise gridlocked conflicts that turn nasty.

 Trying to solve unsolvable issues that relate to personalities can be counterproductive.
 You can rarely solve them for good and it’s easy to get drawn into personality battles.